stijn-dejongh/TrackMeUp/README.md

 The added value of this project is to provide a user interface, and to keep the data formats used open and portable.

+The project currently consists of three modules:

+* Trambu-core: The core library containing data models and logic
+* Trambu-web: Display package for Angular web-based interface
+* Trambu-app: Display package for stand-alone desktop application

+Note: The *Trambu-web* package is currently no longer under active development.
+It remains in the project in case someone wants to use it a a basis for their own web-based version of TraMBU.
+Bug fixes and enhancements will only be developed and tested on the trambu-app module.

 ### Version 0.2.0

 Refactored the project structure to diferentiate between core-components, and